Homosexuality and the Church of Jesus Christ of Latter-day Saints: Employment, housing, businesses

-The church opposes same-sex marriage, but does not object to rights regarding hospitalization and medical care, fair housing and employment rights, or probate rights, so long as these do not infringe on the integrity of the family or the constitutional rights of churches and their adherents to administer and practice their religion free from government interference.
+The church opposes same-sex marriage, but does not object to laws enshrining rights regarding hospitalization and medical care, fair housing and employment rights, or probate rights, as long as churches are exempt from honoring those laws.

-A 2017 Public Religion Research Institute survey found that over half (53%) of all Mormon adults believed small private business should be able to deny products and services to gay or lesbian people for religious reasons (compared to 33% of the 40,000+ American adults surveyed), and 24% of all Mormon adults oppose laws that protect LGBT Americans against discrimination in employment, housing, and public accommodations.
+A 2017 Public Religion Research Institute survey found that over half (53%) of all Mormon adults believed small private business should be able to deny products and services to gay or lesbian people for religious reasons (compared to 33% of the 40,000+ American adults surveyed), and 24% of all Mormon adults oppose laws that protect LGBTQ Americans against discrimination in employment, housing, and public accommodations.

-LGBT Mormon suicides and homelessness
+LGBTQ Mormon suicides and homelessness

 Suicides

-In society at large LGBT individuals especially youth are at a higher risk of depression, anxiety, and suicide due to minority stress stemming from societal anti-LGBT biases and stigma, rejection, and internalized homophobia.
-Some individuals and organizations have linked church teachings against homosexuality and the treatment of LGBT Mormons by other members and leaders as contributing to LGBT Mormon suicides.
-LDS historian Gregory Prince stated that by condemning homosexuality as "evil, self-inflicted, and impossible in postmortal existence" LDS Church leaders have enabled harsh behavior by its members with the alarming number of LDS LGBT homeless and Utah's highest per capita teen suicide rate in the country manifesting the effects of this cruelty.
+In society at large LGBTQ individuals especially youth are at a higher risk of depression, anxiety, and suicide due to minority stress stemming from societal anti-LGBTQ biases and stigma, rejection, and internalized homophobia.
+Some individuals and organizations have linked church teachings against homosexuality and the treatment of LGBTQ Mormons by other members and leaders as contributing to LGBTQ Mormon suicides.
+LDS historian Gregory Prince stated that by condemning homosexuality as "evil, self-inflicted, and impossible in postmortal existence" LDS Church leaders have enabled harsh behavior by its members with the alarming number of LDS LGBTQ homeless and Utah's highest per capita teen suicide rate in the country manifesting the effects of this cruelty.

-LGBT Mormon suicides and experiences with suicidal ideation have received media coverage.
-In January 2016 the LDS Church mourned over reported suicides of LGBT Mormons and stated that leaders and members are taught to "reach out in an active, caring way to all, especially to youth who feel estranged or isolated."
-The Affirmation website reported over 30 LGBT Mormon victims died by suicide between 1971 and 2008 including five gay male BYU students who all died by suicide in 1965.
+LGBTQ Mormon suicides and experiences with suicidal ideation have received media coverage.
+In January 2016 the LDS Church mourned over reported suicides of LGBTQ Mormons and stated that leaders and members are taught to "reach out in an active, caring way to all, especially to youth who feel estranged or isolated."
+The Affirmation website reported over 30 LGBTQ Mormon victims died by suicide between 1971 and 2008 including five gay male BYU students who all died by suicide in 1965.

 Homelessness

 In 2013 it was estimated that among the approximately 1000 homeless Utah youths, 30% to 40% were LGBTQ with about half of those coming from LDS homes Another survey showed about 5,000 youth in Utah experience homelessness per year with 60% coming from LDS homes, and over 40% of unhoused Utah youth were LGBT.
 The Youth Futures Homeless Shelter in the predominantly-LDS city of Ogden, Utah reported in 2015 that over half their often homeless youth clients self-identified as gay or trans.
 A survey by the Utah Department of Human Services found 48% of gay, lesbian and bisexual teenagers in the state seriously considered suicide in 2021.
-In the large 2012 survey "Growing Up LGBT in America" over two-thirds of LGBT youth in Utah reported not feeling accepted in their community, compared to 42% of LGBT youth nationwide, and 3/4 said they would need to leave Utah to feel accepted.
+In the large 2012 survey "Growing Up LGBT in America" over two-thirds of LGBTQ youth in Utah reported not feeling accepted in their community, compared to 42% of LGBTQ youth nationwide, and 3/4 said they would need to leave Utah to feel accepted.